BrooklynGamery/gdocexpo/participate/content.markdown

 ## Speak

 Got something to say?
 We'd love to share it with our audience!
-If you'd like to speak during our event, [apply before March 15](https://goo.gl/forms/OcG78foYBBfVeHRu1)!
-First-time speakers are welcome to apply.
+If you'd like to speak during our event, [submit your idea using this form](https://goo.gl/forms/OcG78foYBBfVeHRu1)!
+First-time and remote speakers are welcome to apply.

+### Suggested topics

+- Game art
+- Game music
+- Game design
+- Game engines
+- Representation in games
+- Getting into the games industry
+- Marketing for games
+- Finding publishers for your game

+Not seeing your idea here?
+That's okay!
+We still want to hear from you.

+### Talk formats

+You can choose any or all of these formats when applying:

+- 45-minute panel (four people, one moderator)
+- 10-minute presentation (one person)
+- 45-minute presentation (one person)

+We will contact you after you apply to confirm how your talk idea and format can fit within our event.
+[Submit your idea as soon as possible](https://goo.gl/forms/OcG78foYBBfVeHRu1) – applications close on March 15.

 ## Submit your game